OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 For more information, see [Set up an Office 365 developer subscription](office-365-developer-program-get-started.md).

-### How many users can I add with my subscription?
+### How many user licenses can I add with my subscription?

-You can add up to 25 users, including the administrator, for development and testing purposes only.
+You can add up to 25 user licenses, including the administrator, for development and testing purposes only.
 This includes small scale testing for up to 24 users.
 Using this subscription for any purpose other than development and testing is a violation of the license agreement.
 For more details about the licensing restrictions, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).

 ### What if I need to do large scale testing with hundreds of users?